 - Go Collapsible!
 If you’re looking for a place to keep your dirty laundry, a collapsible laundry hamper can be easily stored flat in your luggage and tucked away in the cabin closet or under the vanity.
 You can use lightweight, collapsible containers for everything from water bottles (great for your excursion day-pack) to shoe storage.

 - Pack an Extra Poncho.
-Unfortunately, because the towel rack is often located directly above the toilet, hanging your clothes there results in a wet toilet seat.
+Unfortunately, because the towel rack is often located directly above the toilet, hanging your clothes results in a wet toilet seat.
 A simple solution is to pack an extra poncho and place it over the toilet while clothes are drip drying.
-It’s easily removed when you need to use the restroom, but helps you make the most of your small space.
+It’s easily removed when you need to use the restroom but helps you make the most of your small space.

 - Don’t Unpack everything.
 While taking everything out of your luggage might seem like a good idea, it can cost you a lot of cabin space.
 An excellent cruise cabin hack is to use your suitcase to store bulky or infrequently used items.
 A snorkel set or hiking boots that you only use twice on your cruise take up valuable closet space.
 Save the closets for things you’ll want to get access to daily.

 - Use Hanging Toiletry and Cosmetic Organizers.
 By far, one of our favorite cruise cabin hacks, and a great way to save on bathroom space in your cabin, is to use a hanging organizer.
 You can hang this on the towel rack or with a magnetic hook.
 They come in all different shapes, sizes, and colors to fit all your needs.